 To be implemented in a future update.

 Configuring the Feed is the most important part of setting up the Gravity Form.
-Without the feeds properly set up the form will not add or be ale to to used to update Connections entries.
+Without the feeds properly set up, the form will not add or be able to be used to update Connections entries.

-- Name :: Enter a name which will help you identify the feed in the admin.
+- Name :: Enter a name that will help you identify the feed in the admin.

 - Action :: You will select the appropriate action based on if you plan to use this feed to create a new directory entry or update an existing directory entry.

-After choosing a feed action, the page will refresh giving you the option to map the fields from within your Gravity Form to fields within Connections.
-If you are familiar with the User Registration Add-on for Gravity Forms, the process is exactly the same.
+After choosing a feed action, the page will refresh, allowing you to map the fields from within your Gravity Form to fields within Connections.
+If you are familiar with the User Registration Add-on for Gravity Forms, the process is similar.

-There are many fields within Connections so the mapping step may feel a little overwhelming.
-In order to aid you with mapping, when possible, the form field selection will be limited to the similar field type within Connections.
-For example, when mapping the form fields to the Connections entry name field, you will only be able to choose the options from a Gravity Forms Name field.
-The same applies to the Connections address fields, you will only be able to choose from the Gravity Forms Address field.
+Connections has many fields, so the mapping step may feel overwhelming.
+To aid you with mapping, when possible, the form field selection will be limited to a similar field type within Connections.
+For example, when mapping the Connections entry name field, you can only choose the options from a Gravity Forms Name field.
+The same applies to the Connections address fields; you can only select from the Gravity Forms Address field options.